The Dominance of Spirits and Beers in Hot Regions

-Preservation is a key variable as to why wines are not as popular as spirits and beer in hot regions.
+Preservation is a key reason why wines are less popular than spirits and beer in hot regions.
 While hot temperatures influence beer and spirits almost equally in terms of change in concentration, the heat affects wines also.
 Wine needs to oxidize when it is aged and must be allowed to breathe before drinking.

-Too much oxidation occurs when the wine is exposed to hot temperatures and oxygen is present.
+Too much oxidation occurs when the wine is exposed to hot temperatures, and oxygen is present.
 This changes the flavor, making it taste off or flat.
-And we all know that wine becomes better with age.

 Wine in Hot Climates

 Hot climates make it challenging for wineries to preserve and age bottles of wine for longer periods.
-Consequently, most of the wine varieties sold in hot regions—such as Africa and the Caribbean—are not that old.
-Wine becomes less popular when people do not get the best or fine wine found in the colder regions.
-This could be a major reason why wine is unpopular in hot countries compared to cold ones.
+Consequently, most wine varieties sold in hot regions—such as Africa and the Caribbean—are not that old.
+Wine becomes less popular when people do not have access to quality wine, as is found in colder regions.
+This could be a major reason why wine is less popular in hot countries compared to cold ones.

 Wine is also less prevalent in hot regions because of the availability of raw materials.
-Grapevines produce wine, while barley malt, rice or maize, or fruits produce beer and spirits.
+Grapevines produce wine, while barley malt, rice, maize, or fruits produce beer and spirits.
 These plants cultivate under diverse climates.

 Beer was traditionally more popular than wine in northern parts of England due to the cold winter weather.
-The earliest brewing account of beer in England dates back to 1412, which was produced from imported hops made by a German alewife in Colchester.
+The earliest beer brewing account in England dates back to 1412, produced from imported hops made by a German alewife in Colchester.

 Humulus lupulus was planted for the first time in 1520 in Kent, England.
-This began the hops cultivation.
-It also marked the introduction of a beverage that would gain more popularity in the northern parts beyond wine.
+This began the first hop cultivation.
+It also marked the introduction of a beverage that would gain more popularity in the northern regions.
 As a result, many producers concentrated on beer making due to the extremely cold conditions in Northern Europe.
 These conditions were not favorable for vine cultivation, thus discouraging wine production and consumption.

-In Northern England and northern parts of Germany, beer remained more popular than wine, especially in the pre-modern period.
-There was fewer wineries in cold regions, and given that transportation was a challenge, people would prefer alternative beverages to wine.
+In Northern England and parts of Germany, beer remained more popular than wine, especially in the pre-modern period.
+There were fewer wineries in cold regions, and given that transportation was a challenge, people would prefer alternative beverages to wine.
 From this, we can conclude that extreme temperatures (cold and hot) do not favor wine production.
-This explains why France and Italy have been the most significant wine producers in Europe for centuries.
+This explains why France and Italy have been Europe’s most significant wine producers for centuries.

 In Northern England, especially Ireland and Scotland, whiskey has always been an alternative to wine.
 The origins of whiskey in this region have long been a source of contention.
-Some believe whiskey is Celtic in origin, but were the Scots or the Irish to blame?
+Do some believe whiskey is Celtic in origin but were the Scots or the Irish to blame?
 When you speak to an Irish person, they will tell you extensive stories about Irish Christian monks who traveled far and wide around 500-600 AD, picking up the distillation trade from Arabia.

 Whiskey is a better option than wine because the grains are readily available in the region.
-Additionally, the freezing temperatures support the production process.
-Whiskey and other spirits are popular because you can produce them in extreme temperatures, whether hot or frigid.
+Additionally, freezing temperatures support the production process.
+Whiskey and other spirits are popular because you can produce them in extremely hot or frigid temperatures.

 Lifestyle and Culture

-Two other factors, lifestyle, and culture determine the kind of alcoholic beverages consumed in regions with high temperatures.
+Two other factors: lifestyle, and culture, determine the kind of alcoholic beverages consumed in regions with high temperatures.
 Wine consumption is associated with a classy lifestyle, mainly adopted by western society.
-In most cases, sophistication is linked to wine drinking, starting with dress code, language, and even the social group.
+In most cases, sophistication is linked to wine drinking, starting with dress code, language, and even social groups.

 Several factors determine why wine is unpopular in hot regions.
-First, temperature affects wine’s production process, which reduces quality in hot climates.
-To successfully cultivate grapevines, the temperature must be moderate.
-In tropical climates, grapevines do not thrive well.
+First, temperature affects wine production, reducing quality in hot climates.
+To cultivate grapevines successfully, the temperature must be moderate.
+In tropical climates, grapevines do not thrive.

-In addition, wine’s taste tends to change and go bad quickly, which is another reason why wine is unpopular in hot regions.
+In addition, wine tends to change and go bad quickly in hot climates, which is another reason wine is unpopular in hot regions.
 Therefore, people prefer spirits and beers in extreme temperatures as they are easy to produce under diverse conditions.
-Finally, culture and lifestyle also determine the dominance of spirits and beer in hot regions.

 On this Day